top of page

 Offloading is the removal of pressure and friction from a wound.

-And it is important because neuropathic wounds are caused by a combination of neuropathy (the loss of normal sensation that serves to warn us of damage to our feet), combined with pressure and friction (shear)--the forces
+And it is important because neuropathic wounds are caused by a combination of neuropathy (the loss of normal sensation that serves to warn us of damage to our feet), combined with pressure and friction (shear)--the forces that damage our feet.

 At this point in time, medicine cannot cure the sensory loss neuropathy.
 So we must control the other side of that equation--the pressure and shear.
 And removing pressure and shear from a wound is the definition of offloading.